torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 queues are implemented on top of kernel threads and tasklets and timers on top of softirqs.
 Bottom-half handlers were the first implementation of deferred work in Linux, but in the meantime it was replaced by softirqs.
-That is why some of the functions presented contain *bh* in their name.
+That is why some functions presented contain *bh* in their name.

 Softirqs